DennisKingsman/Library/README.md

 The scope in Java that uses the Observer template is the Java Message Service (JMS).
 [java-observer-pattern](https://www.baeldung.com/java-observer-pattern)
 Factory
-A factory is a design pattern that helps solve the problem of creating different objects depending on certain conditions.
-(Generating pattern.)
+A factory is a design pattern that helps solve the problem of creating different objects depending on certain conditions. (`Generating` pattern.)
 Uses when the method return one of the several possible classes that share a common super class.
+Abstract Factory
+It is like the Factory pattern but everything is encapsulated:
+The method that orders the object
+The factories that build the object
+The final object
+The final objects contains objects that use the Strategy Pattern
+It's a factory of factories
 ## Chapter 2
 Json, xml
 ## Chapter 3